 Bureau of Land Management Accepting Comments for Goldrush Mine Project

-The proposed Goldrush Mine Project by Nevada Gold Mines LLC would be located within the Cortez Mining District, approximately 30 miles south of Beowawe, Nevada, in both Lander and Eureka Counties.
-It would include approximately 1,717 acres of new disturbance and 1,036 acres of existing and previously authorized disturbance for a total disturbance of 2,754 acres.
-The mine would operate 24 hours-per-day, 365 days-per-year for approximately 24 years and employ around 570 individuals.
+The proposed project would include approximately 1,658 acres of new disturbance and approximately 1,024 acres of existing and previously authorized disturbance, for a total disturbance of approximately 2,682 acres.
+The mine would operate 24 hours-per-day, 365 days-per-year for approximately 24 years and employ approximately 570 people.

 Formal comments may be submitted in the following ways: